 Underlying all of this, our goal is for our students to learn to appreciate the power of the human mind and the amazing things it is capable of!

-At Vine Academy, every student has two full periods of project based learning each day.
+At our elite private school in Hinsdale, IL every student has two full periods of project based learning each day.
 This interdisciplinary class encourages in-depth and hands-on exploration of topics using relevant, real-world methods of research, preparation and presentation.
 These projects encourage creative thinking, independent learning, and the development of discipline-specific skills.
 You can learn more about this unique course here.

 At Vine, our school is a work day.
 Students have four periods of work in the morning and four in the afternoon.
 We pride ourselves on using that time efficiently, on making the most of the minutes we have.